 Ground Up Climbing

-Ground Up provides graded walls for climbers of all levels and offers family classes and two- hour taster sessions.
+Ground Up provides graded walls for climbers of all levels and offers family classes plus two-hour taster sessions.
 Whether it’s indoor rock climbing, scaling the snakes-and-ladders bouldering wall or attempting the more challenging inclined walls, kids will be challenged to solve problems and train their motor skills.
 There are even competitive classes for little sports enthusiasts who want to get serious about climbing.

 Ground Up Climbing, Civil Service Club Level 2, 60 Tessensohn Road, Singapore 217664; www.groundupsg.com

 Looking for a challenge?
-Head to Climbers Laboratory where its team of trained climbers hold climbing clinics and certification courses for tweens aged 13 and up.
-There’s a variety of walls available, from the themed walls in Climb Lah!, to the augmented reality walls that will have your kids climbing through the galaxy itself.
-There’s even a more challenging boulder wall for teens who want to hone their climbing skills.
+Head to Climbers Laboratory where its team of trained climbers hold climbing clinics and certification courses for teens aged 13 years and up, plus special climbing classes for Spiderkids too!
+There’s a variety of walls available, from the fun themed walls in Climb Lah!, to the augmented reality walls where kids can climb through the galaxy itself.
+There’s also a more challenging boulder wall for teens who want to hone their climbing skills.

 Let ‘em Play